 Interest rate risk

 Changes in interest rates affect the Group's cash flow and results.
-At 31 December 2020, the Group’s interest-bearing liabilities totalled EUR 108.5 (2019: 10.0) million, from long-term loan and lease liabilities.
+At 31 December 2021, the Group’s interest-bearing liabilities totalled EUR 108.4 (2020: 108.5) million, from long-term loan and lease liabilities.
+The long-term loan of EUR 100 million is linked to a fixed interest rate and therefore changes in market interest rates do not affect the Group's cash flow or profit.

 Counterparty risk is realised when a counterparty to the Group does not fulfil its contractual obligations, resulting in non-payment of funds to the Group.
 The maximum credit risk exposure at 31 December 2021 is the total of financial assets less carrying amounts of derivatives in financial liabilities, which totalled EUR 393.2 (2020: 454.3) million (Note 6.1 of the Financial Statements 2021).
 The main risks relate to trade receivables, cash and cash equivalents, and money market investments.

 The Group Treasury Policy defines the requirements for the creditworthiness of the financial institutions acting as counterparties to Group companies.
 Limits have been set for counterparties on the basis of creditworthiness and solidity, and they are regularly monitored and updated.
 The maximum length of money market investments is 12 months.